 Shelton Vineyards was founded in 1999 by Charlie and Ed Shelton, two brothers looking to create a staple within the modern wine industry.
 As one of the first wineries in North Carolina, the vineyard has made a name for itself in North Carolina’s Yadkin Valley.
 Over the years, Shelton Vineyards has expanded to match the ever-growing needs of the market — the property features a tasting room, as well as a restaurant and hotel.
 Shelton Vineyards’ wine is available throughout North Carolina and parts of Virginia and South Carolina in Harris Teeter, Publix, Lowes Foods, and Food Lion.

-Managing the inventory and production of any craft beverage business can be incredibly difficult, but even more so for wineries.
-This is due to the length of time it takes from the beginning of production to the sale of the bottle.
-To track inventory, production, day-to-day lab analysis, harvest data, and other aspects of the wine production process, the Shelton Vineyards team relied heavily on manual spreadsheets.
-This made it time-consuming to connect the cost to inventory and the team needed a solution that would seamlessly tie everything together to take their business to the next level.
+Managing the inventory and production of any beverage business can be incredibly difficult, but even more so for wineries due to the length of time it takes from the beginning of production to the sale of the bottle.
+To track inventory, production, day-to-day lab analysis, harvest data, and other aspects of the wine production process, the Shelton Vineyards team relied heavily on manual spreadsheets and outdated software.
+This made it time consuming to connect the cost to inventory and the team needed a solution that would seamlessly tie everything together to take their business to the next level.